-- Expenditures in the second half of the fiscal year ended September 30, 2018, reflect legal and professional fees associated with negotiating land purchase agreements and the quarter ended September 30, 2018, also reflects the costs of the 2018 drilling program which was initiated in July 2018. - Costs incurred in the past three quarters include the significant metallurgical test work, geological, engineering and other consultant fees, market studies, process and infrastructure design studies, and extensive environmental studies, all in support of the PEA on the Chvaletice Manganese Project.
+- Beginning January 2018, project related costs reflect the hiring of a full-time Vice President, Project Development, to oversee process engineering and overall project development planning. - The increased involvement of outside advisors in the management of technical issues allowed senior management to concentrate their efforts on raising additional capital for the Company.
+Consequently, starting at the beginning of October 2017, no additional administrative and overhead charges were allocated to project exploration and evaluation activities. - Expenditures in the second half of the fiscal year ended September 30, 2018, reflect legal and professional fees associated with negotiating land purchase agreements and the quarter ended September 30, 2018, also reflects the costs of the 2018 drilling program which was initiated in July 2018. - Costs incurred from mid-2018 to March 31, 2019, include the significant metallurgical test work, geological, engineering and other consultant fees, market studies, process and infrastructure design studies, and extensive environmental studies, all in support of the PEA on the Chvaletice Manganese Project. - In the most recent quarter, the Company commissioned studies for the demonstration plant and initiated the planning stage of the feasibility study and advanced the work on the EIA.